-3) Scope
+3. Scope

-The Child Protection Policy applies to all College staff and residents who interact with Children through the course of their employment or residency at the college.
-This policy applies equally to all such persons, regardless of their level of interaction with children.
+The Child Protection Policy applies to all College staff and residents who interact with children and minors through the course of their employment or residency at the college.
+This policy applies equally to all such persons, regardless of their level of interaction with minors.